InfinityVM/infinityVM-foundry-template/README.md

 ```
 This will build your program and update the relevant contracts to allow you to use your program from the contracts.
 Every program has a unique program ID generated for it, which is added to the `ProgramID.sol` contract.

-### Use the program from your app contract
+### Use the program in your app contract

-We have a contract for the square root app in `SquareRootConsumer.sol`.
+We have a contract for the square root app in `contracts/src/SquareRootConsumer.sol`.
 To use the `square-root.rs` program, we just need to do two things:

 1. Call `requestJob()` with the program ID of `square-root.rs` from `ProgramID.sol` along with ABI-encoded inputs (the number we want to calculate the square root of).
 2. Write a `_receiveResult()` function which accepts the output from the `square-root.rs` program and uses it in some application logic.